-All parents want to see their child succeed in school but are often unsure of what they can do to help, especially if they’re not academically inclined themselves.
+All parents want to see their child succeed in school, whether in elementary, high school, college preparatory school or college.
+However, parents are often unsure of what they can do to help, especially if they’re not academically inclined themselves.
 The good news is you don’t have to be an expert in any particular subject in order to help your child.
 In fact, studies have concluded that children whose parents demonstrate their involvement in their child’s education tend to perform better.
 I have teamed up with a private college in the UK to explore further.

 One way to become more involved in your child’s education is to prioritise their learning at home.
 Perhaps you could establish a rule that no technology can be used until homework is complete.
 It might also be beneficial to set up a dedicated study space, that’s free from distractions, somewhere in your home where your child can complete their schoolwork.
 This will show them that you are committed to their progress in school.